7 Fun Ways to Engage and Reward Students with Prodigy

 We’ve put together a list of next-level tips and tricks to show you how Prodigy can engage students and reward them for good behavior or classroom achievement.

-How to use Prodigy to engage and reward students
+How to use Prodigy to engage and reward your students

-Students love to practice math with Prodigy!
-There are many ways you can use it to engage and reward students — and who better to ask than teachers from around the world who use Prodigy in their classrooms daily!
+Students love to practice math with Prodigy Math Game!
+There are many ways you can use it to engage and reward students — and who better to ask than teachers from around the world who use our digital game-based learning platform in their classrooms daily!

 1. Prodigy competitions